beadone/STM32f103-to-ESP8266-01-wifi-web-page/README.md

 The loop will check for noise or an empty buffer at each step as there are timing issues between the send and receive.
 There is a 1 second delay at the top of the loop to slow down the reads.
+'''

-_      // now looking for a sensor number but there is noise or a timiong issue on the feed.
-      while (!(inByte ==  49 || inByte ==  50 || inByte ==  51 || inByte ==  52)) {
+     // now looking for a sensor number but there is noise or a timiong issue on the feed. while (!(inByte ==  49 || inByte ==  50 || inByte ==  51 || inByte ==  52)) {
           //getting noise, maybe timing as uart speed is 9600
         Serial1.print(inByte);
         Serial1.print(", noise , ");
-        delay(1000);   // fix the timing_
+        delay(1000);   // fix the timing
+'''
 The Arduino board library for ESP8266-01 sets up Serial1 on the GPIO2 pin.
 This is used for debug.

 If you want to set this up on a breadboard and see all the debug messages, you will need 3 USB to TTL converts.
 One each for the STM32f103 and ESP8266-01 debug messages and one to program the ESP8266-01.